 Woodlands are one of the most treasured parts of the Barnsley landscape.
 The carpets of spring flowers in many of our ancient broad-leaved woodlands are a breath-taking sight.

-Woods and their trees, undergrowth and leaf litter, are important for wildlife; for food, nesting and roosting, shelter and a refuge from predators.
-They support fungi, lichens, mosses and ferns; flowering plants; butterflies, moths and other invertebrates; bats and foraging mammals; and birds.
+Woods and their trees, undergrowth and leaf litter, are important for wildlife for food, nesting and roosting, shelter and a refuge from predators.
+They support fungi, lichens, mosses and ferns; flowering plants; butterflies, moths and other invertebrates; bats and foraging mammals; and of course birds.

-There are five national woodland ‘priority habitats’ in Barnsley, for which planning policies should ‘promote the preservation, restoration and re-creation’ National Planning Policy Framework (NPPF) paragraph 117.
+Priority woodland habitats.
+There are five national woodland priority habitats in Barnsley, for which planning policies should ‘promote conservation, restoration and enhancement’.
+National Planning Policy Framework, para 179b

-Mixed Deciduous or Broadleaf Woodland, mainly mixed Oak-Birch woodland which is the natural woodland cover on the coal measure soils of Barnsley.
+Mixed Deciduous Woodland, mainly mixed Oak-Birch woodland which is the natural woodland cover on the coal measure soils of Barnsley.

-Upland Oakwood existing as remnants in the cloughs of the Dark Peak millstone grit area of Barnsley although it lacks the rich range of lichens, mosses and ferns found in still wetter and colder areas.
+Upland Oakwood remnants in the cloughs of the Dark Peak area of Barnsley.

 Wet Woodland, the natural woodland cover for wet soils with Willow, Alder, Birch and Ash as dominant trees.